RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 **Info on README**

 - All the picture files used here are saved in docs folder.
-- All feature files are in Features folder, testing related files are in Validation folder, Agile related files are in Agile folder, wireframes in wireframes folder and deployment related documnent in deployment folder.
+- All feature files are in Features folder, testing related files are in Validation folder, Agile related files are in Agile folder, wireframes in wireframes folder and deployment related document in deployment folder.